What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 Above your heads stands a dome 15 meters in diameter that immerses you in a starry sky.

-Adults and children alike will be delighted by this activity that makes us dream beyond ourselves, and allows us to better understand the solar system.
+Adults and children alike will be delighted by this activity that makes us dream beyond ourselves and allows us to better understand the solar system.

-Go Shopping
+Shopping

 Mall

 Obviously, when it is raining, shopping is a popular choice.
+Paris, the fashion capital, has many shopping centers which will please the shopaholics.

 There you’ll find up-and-coming creators and exclusive cosmetic brands.